Hakimi & Theo's Milan derby: Why did Real Madrid sell the two most exciting full-backs in the world for just €60m? | Goal.com

 The 22-year-old has already scored six goals in all competitions this season, registered four assists and won the ball back in the final third (17 times) more than any other defender across Europe's 'Big Five' leagues.

-Given Trent Alexander-Arnold's struggles, Hakimi could certainly lay claim to being the best attacking right-back in the world right now, which is particularly exciting because on Tuesday he will go up against arguably the best attacking left-back in the world right now.
+Given Trent Alexander-Arnold's struggles, Hakimi could certainly lay claim to being the best attacking right-back in the world right now, which is particularly exciting because on Tuesday he will go up against arguably the best attacking left-back in the world right now: Theo Hernandez.

 The Milan derby never needs any extra storylines.
 It is an epic in its own right.
 But there is no denying that the meeting of Romelu Lukaku and Zlatan Ibrahimovic will prove particularly enticing to casual football fans.